SPARQL-Anything/sparql.anything/docs/formats/CSV.md

 ```

+---
 ### `csv.null-string`

 #### Description

-It tells the CSV triplifier to not produce triples where the specificed string would be in the object position of the triple.
+It tells the CSV triplifier to not produce triples where the specified string would be in the object position of the triple

 #### Valid Values